DMTF/Redfish-Tools/doc-generator/README_config_files.md

 # Redfish doc generator configuration and supplemental files

 You define configuration keys in the [base configuration file](#base-configuration-file).

 This file can include pointers to:

-* The optional [content supplement configuration file](#content-supplement-configuration-file), which also contains configuration keys
+* The optional [content supplement configuration file](#content-supplement-configuration-file), which also contains configuration keys.
-* The [boilerplate intro](#boilerplate-intro-file) and the [boilerplate postscript](#boilerplate-postscript-file) supplemental files, which contain supplemental content
+* The [boilerplate intro](#boilerplate-intro-file) and the [boilerplate postscript](#boilerplate-postscript-file) supplemental files, which contain supplemental content.

 ## Base configuration file